 Moz hasn’t indexed your recent changes

-Your score is on the lower end of the scale, which, in turn, means that any potential problems have a larger negative impact on your overall Domain Authority.
+Your score is on the lower end of the scale, which, in turn, means that any potential problems have a larger negative impact on your overall score.

 Want to Improve Your Domain Authority?
 Here’s How:

 Domain Authority is complicated, and because of that, it can be difficult to pin down strategies that are guaranteed to improve your score.
-But don’t be discouraged!
-Moz makes knowing how to change your Domain Authority difficult to nail down to keep SEO professionals from easily gaming their system.
+However, don’t be discouraged!
+Moz makes knowing how to change your score difficult to nail down to keep SEO professionals from easily gaming their system.
 The reason they do this is to more accurately parallel the way that Google and other search engines dish out authority for ranking.
-Having an easy-to-influence score would take away from the legitimacy of the entire Domain Authority system.
-However, that does not mean that it is impossible or unwise to take a hands-on approach to manage your Domain Authority score.
-According to Moz themselves, the best way to improve your Domain Authority score is to simply improve the SEO on your site overall.
-Doing that and focusing on generating/earning high-authority links will have a positive impact on your Domain Authority score.
+Having an easy-to-influence score would take away from the legitimacy of the entire system.
+However, that does not mean that it is impossible or unwise to take a hands-on approach to manage your score.
+According to Moz, the best way to improve your score is to improve the SEO on your site overall simply.
+Doing that and focusing on generating/earning high-authority links will have a positive impact on your score.

 Is all This Simply too Much?
 Contact Goldstein Brossard and Have Us Handle Your Domain Authority Woes

-Domain Authority is a very complicated system and it is very understandable that most site owners and web content creators would feel overwhelmed by it.
-Don’t let that stop you from trying to build the highest Domain Authority ranking site that you can.
-And, if all this seems too complicated, you can always reach out the SEO and Domain Authority experts here at Goldstein Brossard!
+Domain Authority is a very complicated system, and, understandably, most site owners and web content creators would feel overwhelmed by it.
+Don’t let that stop you from trying to build the highest score site that you can.
+If all this seems too complicated, you can always reach out the SEO and Domain Authority experts here at Goldstein Brossard!

 Awesome team of professionals.
 I highly recommend Tony and his team for Content, SEO and Website related expertise.